SKostanian/TreasureWebHunt/Notes.md

 - Meeting 6: Creating a js script file to retrieve TreasureHunt lists, Spartak.
 Date: 02/03/2024 14:24

-- Meeting 7: Creating the styled button list of treasure hunts, Spartak and Dogush Date: 07/03/2024 13:48
+- Meeting 7: Creating the styled button list of treasure hunts, Spartak and Dogush.
+Date: 07/03/2024 13:48

+- Meeting 8: Creating the design in motion using CSS and JavaScript, Sergei.
+Date: 07/03/2024 17:22